 Sharing audio and video content from a Laptop to a Display

-Why search for adapters and fumble with a cable to plug in a laptop, when you can share your laptop's screen and audio to a projector or TV with just a few mouse clicks?
+Why search for adapters and fumble with a cable to plug in a laptop, when you can share your laptop's screen and audio to a projector or TV with just a few clicks?

 Apple Devices (Mac computers and iOS mobile devices) use AirPlay to share audio and video content wirelessly.

 Not all display devices are compatible with AirPlay, so look for this symbol:

 To share audio and video content to a display using AirPlay:

 - Connect your iPhone, iPad, or iPod touch to the same Wi-Fi network as your TV or AirPlay 2-compatible smart TV, and enable Bluetooth on your device.

 - On iPhone X or later or iPad with iPadOS 13 or later: Swipe down from the upper-right corner of the screen.

 - On iPhone 8 or earlier or iOS 11 or earlier: Swipe up from the bottom edge of the screen.